Julchu/Pricey/README.md

 # Pricey

-Tracking historically-lowest price of items we purchase on a recurring basis.
+Tracking personal price thresholds and lowest price of items we purchase on a recurring basis.

-Automatically converts unit prices when stores (like grocery stores) purposefully hide unit prices or display them in different units.
+Convert prices per unit when grocery stores purposefully hide them or markup and discount them while hiding their actual prices per unit

-# TODO
+# TODO:

 - [TODO Board](https://github.com/Julchu/Pricey/projects/2)

 # Setup

-### NodeJS, npm, Yarn
+### NodeJS, `npm`, `yarn`

 - You'll need to download [NodeJS](https://nodejs.org/en/) and install to `npm` (Node Package Manager) to PATH so that you can run commands to download packages used to create React projects.

-- The main package you'll need is a separate package manager called `Yarn`, which functions similarly (like a super layer) to `npm`
+- The main package you'll need is a separate package manager called `yarn`, which functions similarly (like a super layer) to `npm`

+### Why `yarn`

+- NextJS uses `yarn` over `npm` by default
+- `yarn` installs packages in parallel rather than one-by-one, like `npm` does
+- `yarn`'s lockfile is a lot more sturdy than `npm`'s lockfile

 ```bash
 npm install --global yarn